It is inescapable that the people of

 was much more forward (her line: Growing old is not for the faint of

-heart) and were her sons.
+heart) as were her sons.
 Dear me.
 In 1968, when the Yellow

 Submarine came out, my older and gay brother Bill (AIDS and Valley